 Open Network

-Providers to can apply to become a part of our network.
+Providers can apply to join our network.
 In doing so, we will improve member access to behavioral and mental health treatment services and facilities and add to CBH’s current network of providers.

-Applicants must be Medicaid providers licensed by the Pennsylvania Department of Human Services Office of Mental Health and Substance Abuse Services (OMHSAS) to be considered.
+To be considered, applicants must be Medicaid providers licensed by the Pennsylvania Department of Human Services Office of Mental Health and Substance Abuse Services (OMHSAS).

-The open network is different than entering the network through CBH’s procurement process, which includes requests for proposals, qualifications, applications, and information.
+CBH’s open network has a different process than entrance through CBH’s procurement process, which includes requests for proposals, qualifications, applications, and information.

 Providers are invited to apply to the open network through our rolling application process to deliver these levels of care: